^

 • regular neglect of personal hygiene.

-The assumption of the direct impact of human papillomavirus (HPV) on the development of cervical cancer was put forward by Hausen in the 1970s.
-The main way of transmission of this virus is sexual.
-Oncogenic genotypes of papillomavirus are: 16, 18 (cause 2/3 of all cases of carcinoma), and 31, 33, 45, etc.
+The hypothesis of a direct impact of the human papillomavirus (HPV) on the development of cervical cancer was put forward by Hausen in the 1970s.
+The main route of transmission of this virus is sexual.
+Oncogenic genotypes of the papillomavirus include: 16, 18 (cause 2/3 of all cases of carcinoma development), as well as 31, 33, 45, etc.

-Diagnosis of mild dysplasia can be carried out only under medical conditions, under the supervision of a gynecologist, using special instruments.
-Early diagnosis of CM dysplasia is based on a cytological examination of smears developed by the Pap smear.
-This study allows you to accurately determine the location of altered areas of the mucous membrane of the cervix.
+Moderate dysplasia can only be diagnosed in a medical facility, under the supervision of a gynecologist, using special instruments.
+Early diagnosis of cervical dysplasia is based on a cytological examination of smears developed by Papanicolaou.
+This examination allows for the precise location of altered areas of the cervical mucosa.

 Pathogenesis

-Moderate dysplasia of the cervix develops due to hyperplasia (increase in size and active reproduction) of basal cells of the flat epithelium.
-Such a process leads to a violation of maturation and atypia - an abnormal cell structure, especially nuclei.
-At this stage 1 / 2-1 / 3 part of the thickness of the epithelium is affected, on which mitoses are visible.
-The affected part is represented by oval, elongated, modified cells (which have large nuclei with nucleoli and coarse chromatin structure).
+Moderate dysplasia of the cervix develops as a result of hyperplasia (increase in size and active proliferation) of the basal cells of the squamous epithelium.
+This process leads to disruption of maturation and atypia – abnormal structure of cells, especially nuclei.
+At this stage, 1/2-1/3 of the epithelium thickness is affected, on which mitoses are visible.
+The affected part is represented by oval, elongated, modified cells (having large nuclei with nucleoli and a rough chromatin structure).

-The pathogenesis of mild dysplasia is often associated with infection with HPV (predominantly 16th or 18th strains).
-We can talk about the two main stages of HPV development: reproductive infection (this stage is reversible) and integrative infection (papillomavirus DNA is inserted into the genome of infected cells, and this leads to a tumor transformation).
-In connection with active reproduction of HPV in infected cells, an "aggressive" estrogen of 16α-hydroxyestrone is formed, and favorable conditions for the development of the tumor process are created.
-Reliable criteria by which you can most accurately determine the prognosis of the disease, at this time have not been studied.
+The pathogenesis of moderate dysplasia is often associated with HPV infection (mainly strains 16 or 18).
+There are two main stages of HPV development: reproductive infection (this stage is reversible) and integrative infection (the DNA of the papillomavirus is integrated into the genome of infected cells, which leads to tumor transformation).
+Due to active reproduction of HPV, the "aggressive" estrogen 16α-hydroxyestrone is formed in infected cells, creating favorable conditions for the development of the tumor process.
+Reliable criteria by which the prognosis of the disease can be most accurately determined have not yet been studied.

-Moderate dysplasia of the cervix does not have a certain symptomatology, and this feature greatly aggravates the course of the pathological process.
-About 10% of women have an absolutely hidden course of the disease at all stages, up to its malignant degeneration.
-Therefore, a major role in the timely detection of pathology is given to a regular visit to a gynecologist and the planned conduct of Rahr tests.
+Moderate cervical dysplasia has no specific symptoms, and this feature significantly aggravates the course of the pathological process.
+Approximately 10% of women have a completely hidden course of the disease at all stages, up to its malignant degeneration.
+Therefore, a large role in the timely detection of pathology is given to regular visits to a gynecologist and scheduled PAP tests.

-Symptoms of moderate dysplasia of the cervix are lubricated and usually come down to the pain that occurs during sexual intercourse, the appearance of bloody discharge or whiteness after sexual intercourse.
-From the symptomatology, one can also note a drawing pain in the lower back and in the lower abdomen.
-The body temperature does not increase, except for cases of inflammation and secondary infections.
+Symptoms of moderate cervical dysplasia are vague and usually come down to pain during sexual intercourse, bloody discharge or leucorrhoea after intercourse.
+Symptoms may also include nagging pain in the lower back and abdomen.
+Body temperature does not increase, except in cases of inflammatory processes and secondary infections.

-When attaching a microbial infection to a background of moderate dysplasia, the following symptoms may occur:
+When a microbial infection occurs against the background of moderate dysplasia, the following symptoms may occur:

 • burning sensation in the vagina;